SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/01-getting-familiar-business-accelerator-hub/README.md

 👉 Perform all the steps in [tutorial: Tour the SAP Business Accelerator Hub](https://developers.sap.com/tutorials/hcp-abh-getting-started.html).

 So far we know that it is possible to interact with the APIs available for different SAP products via the SAP Business Accelerator Hub.
 What other type of content can we find for a product?
-Let's use [SAP S/4HANA Cloud](https://hub.sap.com/products/SAPS4HANACloud/overview) as an example.
+Let's use [SAP S/4HANA Cloud Public Edition](https://hub.sap.com/products/SAPS4HANACloud/overview) as an example.

 > The categories (content) available will vary depending on the product selected.